-Welcome to part 2 of our Getting Started with SOLIDWORKS Simulation Series.
+Welcome to part 2 of our Introduction to SOLIDWORKS Simulation Series.
 This time we will be walking you through the first step needed before completing any simulation, prepping your geometry.

 If you haven't already, make sure to check out part 1 where we introduce you to the fundamental concepts on running a simulation study.
 Let's get started.

 SOLIDWORKS Simulation is an important tool used in the design process to identify potential problem areas and improve product quality before it reaches the production stage.